nus-cs2103-AY2223S2/tp/docs/team/tohtoroo.md

 * **Enhancements implemented:**
     * Added lower case allowance for `variant` names in `edit`, `add` and `find`.
     ([#108](https://github.com/AY2223S2-CS2103-W17-2/tp/pull/108))
-    * Abstracted predicates to check for whether each prefix applies to a `Person`, splitting `FindPredicate` into further abstracted `PersonContainsAgePredicate`, `PersonContainsDatePredicate`, `PersonContainsNamePredicate`, `PersonContainsPostalPrediate`, `PersonContainsVariantsPredicate` and `RangeContainsPersonPredicate`.
+    * Abstracted predicates to check for whether each prefix applies to a Person, creating a `FindPredicate` from further abstracted `PersonContainsAgePredicate`, `PersonContainsDatePredicate`, `PersonContainsNamePredicate`, `PersonContainsPostalPredicate`, `PersonContainsVariantsPredicate` and `RangeContainsPersonPredicate`.
     ([#120](https://github.com/AY2223S2-CS2103-W17-2/tp/pull/120))
     * Abstracted `ParserUtil` further into `PredicateUtil`, which is used in each of the above predicates.
     ([#120](https://github.com/AY2223S2-CS2103-W17-2/tp/pull/120))